jaystack/bootcamp/bootcamp.md

 @connect((state, { index }) => ({ sum: getSumFrom(index)(state) }))
 ```

-But if you look at this a bit deeper, then you could find that this solution misfits the selectors power: the memoization, because this curry will create always a new selector won't keep the previous selector's state.
+But if you look at this a bit deeper, then you could find that this solution misfits the selectors power: the memorization, because this curry will create always a new selector and it won't keep the previous selector's state.

 So how can we deal with this problem?
 Notice that the signature of `mapStateToProps` looks like this: